crow-ua/angular-fp-demo/README.md

 Angular can be very similar to React!
 Well... almost.

+The app features:
+* CLI - based
+* Angular Material 2
+* Redux via Ngrx
+* Hot Module Replacement
+* Persist the state in the local storage and auto-rehydrate
+* Example authentication with Guards
+* Angular Reactive Forms
+* Example use of async pipe

 ## Development

 Execute `yarn install` or `npm install` to download everything needed.